TYLER-JM/barChart_repo/README.md

 * currently, to avoid some bugs, each chart should have its own parent container.
 * each element inside of the **title** arrays (mainTitle, xTitle, yTitle) in the **options** parameter should be present.
 If no title is prefered, include an empty array as the *value*, but do not remove the *key* entirely from the **options** object.
+* the values displayed in each bar will be black.
+There us no way of modifying their color when invoking the function.
+The user can change the color at the .inner selector in the stylesheet

 ## Examples